The Garden Grazer

 Instructions

 • Meanwhile, roughly chop the spinach.
-Place in a large mixing bowl.
+Place it in a large mixing bowl.

-• Halve/quarter cherry tomatoes, slice green onions, and dice avocado.
+• Halve or quarter the tomatoes, slice green onions, and dice avocado.

 • When quinoa is done cooking, immediately add it to the large bowl with spinach and garlic.
-Toss well to combine.
-(The heat from the quinoa will lightly wilt the spinach and mellow the garlic.)
+Toss well to combine, then let it sit for a couple minutes.
+(This allows the heat from the quinoa to lightly wilt the spinach and mellow the garlic.)

-• Add the tomatoes, green onions, red wine vinegar, and salt to taste.
+• Then add the tomatoes, green onions, red wine vinegar, and salt.
 Stir to combine.

 Notes

-Customize: The dressing and flavors are flexible.
-We keep it simple with red wine vinegar, but you can add fresh lemon juice, Dijon mustard, dried or fresh herbs, etc. for a bit more flavor.
+Customizing: The dressing and flavors are flexible.
+I keep it simple with red wine vinegar, but you can add fresh lemon juice, Dijon mustard, dried herbs, or fresh herbs for more flavor.
+Cucumber, olives, or bell pepper are great additions too.

 Nutrition Per Serving (Estimate)